fdch/database_music/README.md

 Federico Nicolás Cámara Halac

-All Rights Reserved, CEST
+All Rights Reserved, 2019

-A

-dissertation

-submitted

-in

-partial

-fulfillment

-of

-the

-requirements

-for

-the

-degree

-of

-Doctor

-of

-Philosophy

-Department
+A dissertation submitted in partial fulfillment

+of the requirements for the degree of

-of
+Doctor of Philosophy

-Music
+Department of Music

-New

-York

-University
+New York University

-May,

-2019
+May, 2019

 ### Advisor